 If you want, you can also modify it to spend another day in Padum.
 In order to make up for it, you can remove your stay in Panamik and head straight to Pangong from Diskit.

-These are just some examples of how a Leh Ladakh Itinerary 14 Days can be planned.
-Depending on your mode of travel, budget and preference, you can tweak these travel plans to form your own final itinerary.
-If you need my help or have any questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+These are just some examples of how a Leh Ladakh Itinerary of 14 Days can be planned.
+Depending on your mode of travel, budget, and preference, you can tweak these travel plans to form your own final itinerary.